 Crayons: Crayons are a great choice for young kids, but they can be enjoyed by kids of all ages.
 Large sets are great for home, and smaller sets make great travel companions.

 Colored pencils: Though you can get sets in all sizes suited to all levels of coloring skill, colored pencils are usually better for older kids.

 Washable markers: Some kids enjoy the saturated colors markers provide, and choosing a washable set prevents permanent staining to hands, clothes, and whatever other surfaces your little artist decides to use as their canvas.

 If your child is a little older, they may want to use safety scissors to cut out an item or figure in a picture that they colored.

-High-end: If you want an all-in-one kit, something that comes with its own box of crayons, you will likely be looking at $20 and above.
+If you want an all-in-one kit, something that comes with its own box of crayons, you will likely be looking at $20 and more.

 When a child uses a coloring book, he or she is expressing themselves in a pure and natural way that should have no boundaries or restrictions.
 That said, coloring is a skill that involves staying in the lines and selecting the "right" colors.
 While helping forge artistic sensibilities is beyond the scope of this article, we can offer a few tips on skill development.

 A. Some say you should start as soon as your child can hold a chunky crayon without trying to eat it.
 For children younger than 18 months, the activity will most likely be scribbling, which is still beneficial to a child's development.
 By the time your child is three years old, they should have sufficient strength and fine motor skills to hold a crayon and color.